Flametree’s Breath Meditation & Pranayama Packages

 We recommend that Beginners who are especially interested in breath meditation, should start with the Easy Restorative class at 4pm on Saturdays.
 It’s part of the beginner package deal.
 (Please check our beginner yoga timetable for seasonal times).

-Non-beginners can do our two weekly Pranayama classes, at 6.30am on Mondays Fridays.
+Non-beginners can do our two weekly Pranayama classes, at 6.30am on Tuesdays and Fridays.

 There’s also non-beginner Restorative Yoga class each week, at 5.30pm Friday